For best experience please turn on javascript and use a modern browser!

 • Step 8: Collect your residence permit

-Instructions for all enrolled non-EU students that applied for a residence permit for the purpose of study (including Extension applications) before 1 May 2024:
+Instructions for all enrolled non-EU students that applied for a residence permit for the purpose of study (including Extension applications):

 The Immigration Office will not send you a separate notification to inform you when your residence permit is ready to be collected.
 As a general rule, your residence permit should be ready for collection about three weeks after submitting your biometrics to the IND, either at the embassy (MVV students) or at the IND office in Amsterdam (VVR students).
 Therefore, you will have to make an appointment at the IND office in Amsterdam to collect your permit three weeks after having provided your biometrics.
 It is important to be aware of your applications status.